IBM Cloud Docs

 Step 3: Re-create any custom language models that you use

-You must re-create any custom language models that are based on previous-generation models by basing them on the equivalent next-generation models.
-This requires that you create a new custom language model and add your corpora, grammars, and custom words from the old model to the new model.
+You must re-create any custom language models that are based on previous-generation or next-generation models by basing them on the equivalent large speech models.
+This requires that you create a new custom language model and add your corpora, and custom words from the old model to the new model.

-In general, next-generation models do not rely as heavily on custom language models.
+In general, large speech models do not rely as heavily on custom language models.
 They use a different approach to transcription that minimizes the need for language model customization.

 For example, the following speech recognition request uses a custom language model that is based on the en-US_NarrowbandModel.
 In this example, the custom model has the identifier 8acf31fa-0aa2-4ecc-a805-1f527f342dba.